Buy books here:

-in this beautifully edited book, you find the song cycle alquimia written by Bolivian composer agustin fernandez for the barcelona festival of song 2006. the book has an introductory study that contextualizes the works, the composer´s biography, and the poems.this study is presented in Spanish and english. you find the sheet music of the 3 songs.
+in this beautifully edited book, you find the song cycle Alquimia written by Bolivian composer Agustin Fernandez for the Barcelona Festival of Song 2006.
+Besides the sheet music the book provides an introductory study that contextualizes the works, the composer´s biography, and the poems.
+The study is presented in Spanish and in English.

 Complete songs for voice and piano by Argentinean female composer Irma Urteaga.
 The Book provides an introductory study in English and in Spanish talking about the composer, her songs and the Latin American art song genre.
 It also provides sheet music.

 Buy CDs here:

 Amb veu de dona (with a women voice) is a CD dedicated to the art songs of Catalan women composers.
 Click on the image to see complete track list.

 The art songs of Jaime León stand as some of the most beautiful art songs written in Latin-America during the last century.
 Soprano Patricia Caicedo, a true expert in León's music interprets his music with tenderness, passion & delicacy.
 In this CD you will find 23 of his songs.